-The mission of the TaborSpace Program is to create connected community, by providing a welcoming and nurturing gathering place, as a collaboration between the church and the neighborhood!
+The mission of the Taborspace Program is to cultivate connected community, by providing a welcoming and nurturing gathering place, as a collaboration between the church and the neighborhood.

-As a community space, we are shaping a culture that encourages the well-being of all persons from every race, ethnicity, sexual orientation, gender identity, faith/religion, ability, age, access to resources, and life situation.
+Safer Space Agreement: As a community space, we are shaping a culture that encourages the well-being of all people from every race, ethnicity, sexual orientation, gender identity, faith/religion, ability, age, access to resources, and life situation.